 agriculture - agri-/industry; corrupt subsidies in UK; propaganda

-AGW - `anthropogenic (human caused) global warming': - a politico-finance motivated millenial scare, as was the 1970's `Ice Age Scare'; summary of the logic; also see the TWO vdeos: The Global Warming Swindle Pt 1 & The Global Warming Swindle Pt 2
+AGW - `anthropogenic (human caused) global warming': - a politico-finance motivated millenial scare, as was the 1960's `Acid Rain Scare' and 1970's `New Ice Age Scare'; summary of the logic; also see the TWO vdeos: The Global Warming Swindle Pt 1 & The Global Warming Swindle Pt 2; Proof of media scare-mongering

 Aid - foreign aid: "taxing poor people in rich countries for the benefit of rich people in poor countries" Bernard Rosenberg